-- As of November 2018, 14,012 people had received refugee status or subsidiary protection in Greece this year, and 10,351 in the entire 2017. - There is a pressing need to support refugees lead a normal life, go to school, get healthcare and earn a living.
-This requires key documents that allow access to services and national schemes, enable refugees to work and help their eventual integration in the host communities. - UNHCR's partners support residents in the accommodation scheme access important documents such as a tax and a social insurance number, and with job matching or referral to develop skills, vocational trainings and language courses.
-Residents are also supported with translation to help them access healthcare and enrol in schools as well as psychosocial, education and legal support. - In November 2018, some 5,246 beneficiaries of international and subsidiary protection were accommodated in UNHCR's apartments, and 10,600 received cash assistance.
-Of those in UNHCR's accommodation, 93% have an AMKA social security number, 62% have an AFM tax number, and 27% are registered with OAED agency for programmes and other assistance to help them find work.
-Additionally, 75% of children residing in accommodation were enrolled in schools (as of 20 November 2018). - UNHCR advocates for the in-practice inclusion of beneficiaries of international protection into national social solidarity schemes, as for example the Social Solidarity Income and the Rental Allowance Scheme.
+- As of December 2018, 15,205 people had received refugee status or subsidiary protection in Greece this year, and 10,351 in the entire 2017. - There is a pressing need to support refugees lead a normal life, go to school, get healthcare and earn a living.
+This requires key documents that allow access to services and national schemes, enable refugees to work and help their eventual integration in the host communities. - UNHCR's partners support those living in the accommodation scheme access important documents such as a tax and a social insurance number, and with job matching or referral to develop skills, vocational trainings and language courses.
+Residents are also supported with translation to help them access healthcare and enrol in schools as well as psychosocial, education and legal support. - In December 2018, some 5,649 beneficiaries of international and subsidiary protection were accommodated in UNHCR's apartments, and 11,100 received cash assistance.
+Of those in UNHCR's accommodation, 93% have an AMKA social security number, 62% have an AFM tax number, and 27% are registered with OAED agency for programmes that help them find work.
+Additionally, 75% of children residing in accommodation were enrolled in schools (as of 26 December2018). - UNHCR advocates for refugees to be included in practice in the national social solidarity schemes, as for example the Social Solidarity Income and the Rental Allowance Scheme.
 While eligible, many are excluded because they cannot fulfil the technical requirements, as for example owning a house, or having a lease in their name. - UNHCR is a key partner in the Government's preparations for the implementation of the National Strategy for the integration of refugees and migrants.